YahooArchive/mojito/docs/dev_guide/topics/mojito_extensions.rst

 ----------------------

-Mojito ships with a default list of middleware to facilitate the use of the mojito dispatcher.
+Mojito ships with a default list of middleware to facilitate the use of the Mojito dispatcher.
 These middleware are responsible for augmenting the request object for dispatcher to function, or just simply giving access to the RPC tunnel or static assets.
 Here is the default list in order: